- Thematic Movie and TV Marathons

 Tess McEwan, Resident Head

-Located just to the west of Breckinridge House, on the north side of the Midway Plaisance.
+Located just to the west of the Metra (electric commuter train) station, on the north side of the Midway Plaisance.
 The Harper Quad is about a five minute walk.

 Thompson and Shorey: Mostly single rooms, a few doubles on co-ed floors; approximately 10’ X 12’.
 Community bathroom on each floor.